bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 ---

 Now for a subtler mistake you can make in and around method_missing.
-This is one I've made within the past year - if any of my old colleages from LearnZillion are watching this, I'm *really sorry.*
+This is one I've made relatively recently - if any of my old colleages from LearnZillion are watching this, I'm *really sorry.*

 So, let's say you have a mixin that relies on the breed_codes method being defined on an object.